Jane Ellen Harrison: Life and career

 Harrison was born in Cottingham, Yorkshire on 9 September 1850 to Charles and Elizabeth Harrison.
+Her father was a timber merchant.
 Her mother died of puerperal fever shortly after she was born and she was educated by a series of governesses.
 Her governesses taught her German, Latin, Ancient Greek and Hebrew, but she later expanded her knowledge to about sixteen languages, including Russian.

 Harrison spent most of her professional life at Newnham College, the progressive, recently established college for women at Cambridge.
-At Newnham, one of her students was Eugenie Sellers, the writer and poet, with whom she lived in England and later in Paris and had a relationship with as her partner.
-Mary Beard described Harrison as '... the first woman in England to become an academic, in the fully professional sense – an ambitious, full-time, salaried, university researcher and lecturer'.
+Mary Beard described Harrison as "the first woman in England to become an academic, in the fully professional sense – an ambitious, full-time, salaried, university researcher and lecturer".

-Between 1880 and 1897 Harrison studied Greek art and archaeology at the British Museum under Sir Charles Newton.
+Between 1880 and 1897, Harrison studied Greek art and archaeology at the British Museum under Sir Charles Newton.
 Harrison then supported herself lecturing at the museum and at schools (mostly private boy's schools).

 Her lectures became widely popular and 1,600 people ended up attending her Glasgow lecture on Athenian gravestones.
 She travelled to Italy and Germany, where she met the scholar from Prague, Wilhelm Klein.
 Klein introduced her to Wilhelm Dörpfeld who invited her to participate in his archaeological tours in Greece.
 Her early book The Odyssey in Art and Literature then appeared in 1882.
-Harrison met the scholar D. S. MacColl, who supposedly asked her to marry him and she declined.
-Harrison then suffered a severe depression and started to study the more primitive areas of Greek art in an attempt to cure herself.

-In 1888 Harrison began to publish in the periodical that Oscar Wilde was editing called The Woman's World on "The Pictures of Sappho."
-Harrison also ended up translating Mythologie figurée de la Grèce (1883) by Maxime Collignon as well as providing personal commentary to selections of Pausanias, Mythology & Monuments of Ancient Athens by Margaret Verrall in the same year.
+In 1888, she began to publish in the periodical that Oscar Wilde was editing called The Woman's World on "The Pictures of Sappho".
+She ended up translating Mythologie figurée de la Grèce (1883) by Maxime Collignon as well as providing personal commentary to selections of Pausanias, Mythology & Monuments of Ancient Athens by Margaret Verrall in the same year.
 These two major works caused Harrison to be awarded honorary degrees from the universities of Durham (1897) and Aberdeen (1895).